 The oil has an acidity level, in terms of oleic free fatty acid, of not more than 0.5% and a peroxide value of 15 meq O2/kg or less Ultra Violet Absorbency for extra virgin olive oil as follows (required for 100 gallons or more):

 - Delta K less than 0.01

 The Panel of Tasters

 The Panel of Tasters ascertains defects as well as desirable attributes of extra virgin olive oils.
-The tasters have undertaken a training and certification program.
-The team meets at least twice each month for the dual purpose of selecting oils for the COOC program as well as for continual training.
+The tasters have undertaken intensive training and meets at least twice each month for the dual purpose of selecting oils for the COOC program as well as for continual training.